 This degree will bring you closer to a professional managerial career in the largest global service sector.
-You’ll benefit from close links with government and businesses via membership in Tourism Management Institute, as well as insights from international projects by research centres such as ATLAS.
+You’ll benefit from close links with government and businesses via membership of the Tourism Management Institute, as well as insights from international projects by research centres such as ATLAS.
 Studying with us you will investigate live issues such as how to develop local tourism marketing strategies, improve the quality of London’s key visitor attractions and help local people to benefit from tourism development.

-Within the international economy, tourism and travel is seen as a major employer and sector providing unique development opportunities to less developed countries.
+Within the international economy, tourism and travel is a major employer and sector providing unique development opportunities to less developed countries.
 It's also one of the few economic activities responsible for intensified contributions towards nature and cultural heritage protection and conservation.
 All over the world, especially in Europe, tourism and travel are positioned as leaders in local communities’ activation programmes and used as an indicator of the quality of life.

-We have previously organised and hosted the annual Chartered Institute of Logistics and Transport student conference, with speakers including Hugh Sumner, former director of transport at the Olympic Delivery Agency.
+We have previously organised and hosted the annual Chartered Institute of Logistics and Transport student conference, with speakers including Hugh Sumner, former Director of Transport at the Olympic Delivery Agency.

 The aims of the programme are to: